 Onfi and other drugs that can affect your central nervous system

 Onfi is a type of drug called a central nervous system (CNS) depressant.
-Your CNS is made up of your brain and your spinal cord.
-Your spinal cord contains nerves that your brain uses to send signals to the rest of your body.
-CNS depressants slow down your CNS, and this can cause side effects like drowsiness and excessive sleepiness.
+CNS depressants slow down the activity of your CNS (brain and spinal cord), and this can cause side effects like drowsiness and excessive sleepiness.

 Examples of other CNS depressants include:

-• other benzodiazepines, such as alprazolam (Xanax) and zolpidem (Ambien)
+- other benzodiazepines, such as alprazolam (Xanax) and zolpidem (Ambien, Ambien CR)

-• medications used for insomnia (trouble sleeping), such as eszopiclone (Lunesta)
+- medications used for insomnia, such as eszopiclone (Lunesta)

-It’s not recommended that you use Onfi with another CNS depressant.
-But if no other treatments will work for your condition, you may have to take both medications.
+It’s not recommended that you take Onfi with another CNS depressant.
+But if no other treatments will work for your condition, your doctor might prescribe both medications.
 If this is the case, your doctor will monitor you very closely for any side effects.
 And they’ll try to keep the doses of your medications as low as possible.

 Onfi and certain drugs that affect how your body breaks down Onfi